 Dr. Fishman most commonly performs non-surgical newborn ear correction on newborn infants up to 2-3 months of age.
-This treatment carries a higher chance of success if performed earlier in life; it is time-sensitive and can take several weeks or longer to achieve the optimal treatment result.
+This treatment carries a higher chance of success if performed earlier in life–ideally starting within the first 1-3 weeks of life; it is time-sensitive and can take several weeks or longer to achieve the optimal treatment result.
 If you have questions about your baby’s ears, please contact Aviva Plastic Surgery as soon as possible.

 During Newborn Ear Correction Treatment

 After Dr. Fishman places an ear splinting device onto your child’s ear(s), you should adhere to these instructions: